jlanssie/xliff-converter/README.md

 The remaining rows/lines should contain the key string and corresponding languages values (based on the first row/line), e.g. key,EN-value,es-value,IN-value,Ch-value,...

 The last row of the input.csv should end with a newline character, i.e. the last line of the input.csv should be empty, otherwise the last row may be skipped by the while loop.

+### Conversion from XLIFF to CSV

+Place one or more files ending in .xliff in the same directory.

+For the script to correctly loop over the file, each trans-unit element should start on a new line.

 ## Sample files